-The following schedule sets forth the annual debt service requirements on the Outstanding Bonds and the principal and estimated interest requirements for the Bonds, assuming the Bonds are issued at an estimated interest rate of 5.25%.
+The following schedule sets forth the annual debt service requirements on the principal and estimated interest requirements for the Bonds, assuming the Bonds are issued at an estimated interest rate of 5.25%.
 Totals may not sum due to rounding.